-Note: this post was written guite some time ago (2018), and even though I am sometimes forced by life’s circumstances to go back to using certain services and products for a while, my attitude has not changed.
+Note: this post was written guite some time ago (2018), and even though I am sometimes forced by life’s circumstances (or just get tired of fighting the overwhelming pressures) and go back to using certain services and products for a while, my attitude has not changed.

 Original post from 2018: